codatio/codat-docs/docs/integrations/accounting/netsuite/oracle-netsuite-integration-reference.md

 - Applying NetSuite Vendor Prepayments to open bills from vendors is not supported.

 ## Customers
-When pulling Customers from NetSuite we map CustomerName from CustomerID.
+When pulling Customers from NetSuite we map _CustomerName_ from _CustomerID_.

 ## Direct costs and direct incomes